chickensoft-games/GameDemo/README.md

   Additionally, following domain-driven design means our logic blocks can share and use domain repository objects and react to changes in the domain model, keeping all the active logic blocks synchronized to changes occurring across the entire game, similar to an event-bus model.

-- ✅ Simplified reactive utilities to power domain-driven modeling using [GoDotCollections].
+- ✅ Simplified reactive utilities to power domain-driven modeling using Chickensoft's [Collections] package.

   To accomplish reactive, easy to maintain game domain models, we use some super simplified rx-style observable objects.
 The API is similar to an observable, but with a few tweaks for ergonomics and a simplified implementation to keep it lightweight using C#'s vanilla events.